 When comparing the learning methods of CBSE vs state board, the former is better.
 The learning methods of CBSE help students gain an in-depth understanding of topics.
 Moreover, it engages students in fun activities and allows them to apply critical thinking so that they understand the topics effectively.

 On the contrary, the learning methods followed in State boards involve rote learning.
-In this way, students are not able to get the essence of the topics.
-Students need to understand the concepts rather than just mugging them up.
+In this way, students are not able to grasp the essence of the topics.
+Students need to understand the concepts rather than just memorizing them.

-Let us discuss the syllabus of CBSE vs State board.
-CBSE concentrates more on subjects like Maths, Science, English, etc. In contrast, the State Board focuses on local topics, regional language, and state-level affairs.
+There is a major difference between the CBSE and State board syllabuses.
+CBSE concentrates more on subjects like Math, Science, English, etc. In contrast, the State Board focuses on local topics, regional language, and state-level affairs.

 Additionally, it is easier for students to understand the CBSE syllabus when compared to that of the State board.
 The CBSE syllabus also involves various practice-based questions that allow students to assess their knowledge of every topic.

-Let us now look into the grading system of CBSE vs State board.
+Let us now compare CBSE's grading system to that of the State board.
 The State board grading system differs from one state to another.
 In comparison, CBSE has a specific grading system that all its affiliated schools must follow.
-The table below shows the CBSE grading system:
+The table below shows the CBSE grading system.

 Marks Range | Grade | Grade Point |